Advice for Finding a Food Broker for Your Product

 - Evaluate the candidates.
 The most important criteria may be how comfortable you would feel working with them.
 What strengths does the broker offer in the areas of retail market coverage, trade contacts, quality employees, market knowledge and good communication skills.

-- Here are some questions you might want to ask you potential food broker:
+Here are some questions you might want to ask you potential food broker:

 - May I see a list of your major clients?